ucsb-cs148/w25/_lab/lab01.md

 React Starters:

-- Vincent Tieu has put together [a Github repository with starter code for React and Google Authentication ](https://github.com/vincentktieu101/react-google-auth-starter)
+- Vincent Tieu has put together [a Github repository with starter code for React and Google Authentication ](https://github.com/vincentktieu101/react-google-auth-starter) (CAVEAT: This is from last year (2024).
+May already be dated!)
 - React Documentation for creating a [basic React App](https://create-react-app.dev/docs/getting-started/)

 Node.js Starters